openfaas/openfaas.github.io/_posts/2022-07-04-argocd-image-updater-for-functions.md

 The functions Chart is also pictured here, it is used by the openfaas-functions app.
 As mentioned in the prerequisites, you can checkout our [tutorial on how to package functions with helm](https://www.openfaas.com/blog/howto-package-functions-with-helm/) to create this Chart.

-The template for the openfaas-operator application:
+The openfaas-operator application template for installing OpenFaaS CE:
 ```yaml
 apiVersion: argoproj.io/v1alpha1
 kind: Application